 The band called it quits after the disappointment of their first record.
 They were not alone.
 Boston’s brief moment in the psychedelic spotlight faded faster than a hit of salvia.

-Though the marketing campaign was itself a pretty big failure, this didn’t stop Chase’s former bandmates Tony Sheuren and Ted Myers from subsequently joining one of Bosstown’s more ridiculous outfits, Ultimate Spinach.
+Though the Bosstown marketing campaign was itself a pretty big failure, this didn’t stop Chase’s former bandmates Tony Sheuren and Ted Myers from subsequently joining one of Bosstown’s more ridiculous outfits, Ultimate Spinach.
 It’s also noteworthy that the Spinach roster included future Steely Dan man and subsequent Doobie Brother Jeff Baxter.

-It was also here that Chase met Bill Murray, Gilda Radner, John Belushi and the rest of the Not-Ready-for-Prime Time Players.
+It was also here that Chase met Bill Murray, Gilda Radner, John Belushi and the rest of the Not Ready for Prime Time Players.
 By 1975, these players became the original cast of NBC Saturday Night (later, Saturday Night Live).
 Chase was the show’s first breakout star.

 The Bosstown Sound